jhordyess/counter-with-arduino-multifunction-shield/README.md

 # Counter with Arduino Multifunction Shield

-Simple counter with Arduino Multifunction Shield.
+Simple counter and random number generator with Arduino Multifunction Shield.

 ## Features

+Counter from 0 to 9999 with its 7 segment display.
-Count from 0 to 9999 with its 4 digit 7 segment display.
+Random number generator from 0 to 9999 with its 7 segment display.

 Buttons description:

+- 1st button -> Count(short pressed)
-- 1st button -> Count
+- 1st button -> Randomly generate(long pressed)
 - 2nd button -> Reset
 - 3rd button -> Lock